Beauty (2025 film): Music

-Release and reception
+Release

+Theatrical release

 Beauty was released on 19 September 2025.

+Home media

+The digital streaming rights of Beauty were acquired by ZEE5.
+Following its theatrical run, the film premiered on the platform on 2 January 2026.

+Reception

 Sangeetha Devi Dundoo of The Hindu opined that the casting strengthened the film and praised the performances of Ankith Koyya and Nilakhi Patra.
 Echoing the same, Shreya Varanasi of The Times of India rated it 3 out of 5 and stated, "Beauty is a watchable drama that balances youthful romance with parental love".
 BH Harsh of Cinema Express rated it 2 out of 5 and was critical towards story and screenplay while appreciating Ankith Koyya's performance.